vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 * Generally, but not always the Indian arus have "elapsed... times, but it undergoes slight variation as explained

 years".
-Thus year 1876 of Saka era would be, if we followed previouslý.
+Thus year 1876 of śaka era would be, if we followed previouslý.

-the western convention, jear 1877 Saka (current).
+the western convention, jear 1877 śaka (current).

 C. R.-40